U.K. gets approval to infect healthy volunteers in world’s first coronavirus ‘challenge trial’

 The volunteers in the first study will receive about 4,500 pounds ($6,243) for their participation, which will involve 17 days of quarantining at the Royal Free Hospital in north London and follow-ups over 12 months.

 Terence Stephenson, chairman of the Health Research Authority, said the pay would be given in increments and was “proportionate.”
 The study “involves quite an imposition on a young person, 17 days in quarantine when you cannot be visited by any member of your family or friend or relative,” he said.
-“For the first 1,500 pound for 17 days, we’ve got something like 88 pounds a day, which I don’t think anyone would sense was a ridiculous coercion or inducement.”
+“For the first 1,500 pounds for 17 days, we’ve got something like 88 pounds a day, which I don’t think anyone would sense was a ridiculous coercion or inducement.”

 Peter Openshaw, an immunologist at Imperial College London and a co-investigator on the study, said it was “important to emphasize that the aim of the initial studies are not to produce any great severity of disease.

-“Indeed, if we can just demonstrate that the virus grows in the nose, that’s really the endpoint we’re looking for.”
+“Indeed, if we can just demonstrate that the virus grows in the nose, that’s really the endpoint we’re looking for.

-“We’re not aiming to make any of the subjects sick and we’re doing that by very slowly escalating the dose.”
+“We’re not aiming to make any of the subjects sick, and we’re doing that by very slowly escalating the dose.”

-Andrew Catchpole, chief science officer for hVIVO, a commercial pharmaceutical company that is recruiting volunteers, said that while “thousands” have offered to participate, the study is still looking for recruits who have not yet been exposed to the virus and who can pass various screening tests to ensure they have the “healthiest” volunteers.
+Andrew Catchpole, chief scientific officer for hVIVO, a commercial pharmaceutical company that is recruiting volunteers, said that while “thousands” have offered to participate, the study is still looking for recruits who have not yet been exposed to the virus and who can pass screening tests to ensure the study has the “healthiest” volunteers.

 When the trial gets underway, volunteers will be infected via droplets squirted up the nose.
 Scientists are using the version of the virus that has been in circulation since March of last year and not any of the more infectious variants.

-Jacob Hopkins, 23, is hoping to take part in the trials, and is waiting to hear back about his various background health checks.
-“I’m not ignorant to the real risks, but I’ve gone through rigorous pre-screening, and the risks are very, very minor for someone who is young, fit and healthy,” he said in an interview with The Washington Post.
+Jacob Hopkins, 23, is hoping to take part in the trials, and he is waiting to hear back about his background health checks.
+“I’m not ignorant to the real risks, but I’ve gone through rigorous pre-screening, and the risks are very, very minor for someone who is young, fit and healthy,” he said.

-He said his biggest concern was the potential long-term effects, “but that’s still not enough to make me change my mind.
+Hopkins said his biggest concern was the potential long-term effects, “but that’s still not enough to make me change my mind.
 I want to help bring an end to this as soon as possible.”